 - Extensive library of themes & plugins.
 It allows making your store look and feel as required with the help of numerous themes or expand it with the required functionality via extensions.

-Though Magento is treated as one of the leading eCommerce solutions, its powerful out-of-the-box functionality has become synonymous with enterprise-level performance.
+Though Magento is treated as one of the leading eCommerce solutions, its powerful out-of-the-box functionality and top-notch customer service have become synonymous with enterprise-level performance.
 And that is the main reason why the Magento to WooCommerce migration trend is growing with each passing day.

 Magento to WooCommerce.
 3 Migration Methods

-When it comes to Magento to WooCommerce replatforming, basically there are 3 ways to get around the problem.
+When it comes to Magento to WooCommerce migration, basically there are 3 ways to get around the problem.

 The database from Magento to WooCommerce can be transferred manually, but it is appropriate only for the owners of small stores.
 To illustrate it, firstly all the Magento store data should be exported as CSV files.
 When done, go to WooCommerce → Products -> Import.
 There, you’ll see a built-in product CSV importer.
 Click Choose File, select the CSV file that you want to import and click Continue button.
 When done, select Run the Importer and wait until the process is finished.
 Repeat these steps for the rest of your CSV files.

-Another way to migrate from Magento to WooCommerce is finding a developer or even a team of experts who you’ll delegate the task to (assissted way).
+Another way to migrate customers, products, orders, etc., from Magento to WooCommerce is finding a developer or even a team of experts to whom you'll delegate the task (assissted way).
 At WooCommerce you can find a list of hand-picked WooExperts who are always ready to give you a hand of help in all the migration-related issues.
-Once you’ve narrowed the list to a few experts, take time to discover their work samples, pricing data, and information about their experience.
+Once you've narrowed the list to a few experts, take time to discover their work samples, pricing data, and information about their experience.
 Connect with the developer who fits your requirements best and let him take care of the migration.

 Download the Cart2Cart: Magento to WooCommerce Migration plugin to ease the replatforming process.